MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 - Dynamics 365 Guides solution version 600.3.0.1 (July 27, 2021) or later

 - A test Microsoft Dataverse environment separate from your production environment.
-Learn how to set up a Microsoft Dataverse environment.
+[Learn how to set up a Microsoft Dataverse environment](https://docs.microsoft.com/power-platform/admin/environments-overview).

 - A digital 3D model of your target object.
 You can start with any 3D model or you can capture the object by using third-party scanning applications.

 > [!NOTE]
 > Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation isn't affiliated with, isn't a partner to, and doesn't endorse or sponsor any third-party products.
-Microsoft is not responsible for, and expressly disclaims all liability for damages of any kind arising out of the use ofany third-party products.
+Microsoft is not responsible for, and expressly disclaims all liability for damages of any kind arising out of the use of any third-party product.

 ## Best practices for choosing a target object for an object anchor